embano1/vmworld2017/03_autoscaling/README.md

 - Kubernetes service for RabbitMQ (service discovery, ext. access for mgmt.
 UI)
 - Kubernetes deployments for RabbitMQ, sender, receiver and autoscaler

-The sender just generates random integers in random intervals, publishs them to RabbitMQ, where they´re pulled by *n* (autoscaled) workers which calculate the fibonacci sequence to simulate CPU load.
+The sender just generates random integers in random intervals, publishs them to RabbitMQ, where they´re pulled by up to *n* (default: 5, see `Flags to configure Autoscaler` below) autoscaled workers which calculate the fibonacci sequence to simulate CPU load.

 <img src=./img/rmq_qdepth_example.png width="800">

----
-**NOTE** The code works and demonstrates the capabilities.
-But it also needs a big overhaul (the [Issue#2](https://github.com/embano1/vmworld2017/issues/2)).
-Bear with me please ,)

----

 ## Why not the HPA (Horizontal Pod Autoscaler)?
 I wanted to use a custom metric, i.e. the queue depth of RabbitMQ as a trigger for scaling.
-This was before the Kubernetes HPA v2, which added support for autoscaling based on custom metrics.
+Kubernetes HPA v1 has no support for custom metrics.
+HPA v2 added this capability but this demo shows how easy it is adding auto-scaling capablities with a custom controller - sometimes easier than using HPA v2 custom metrics.
+Also, if you run an older Kubernetes version without HPA v2 support, the controller based approach still works.

 ## High-level Architecture